On the little Weyl group of a real spherical space: Adapted points

 \section{Adapted points}

 In this section we introduce the notion of an adapted point in $Z$.
-The definition is such that the stabilizer of an adapted point in $P$ lies well with respect to the Langlands decomposition of $P$.
 We further parameterize the set of adapted points and end the section with some applications which will be of use in the following sections.

 \medbreak